A delightful, traditional Skye cottage for 4

 On the breathtaking Isle of Skye

-Seann Druim's location on the Trotternish Peninsula on the Isle of Skye puts it in one of the most spectacular landscapes to be found in the British Isles, with magnificent mountains, moorland, lochs and sea.
+Seann Druim's location on the Trotternish Peninsula on the Isle of Skye puts it in one of the most spectacular and breath taking landscapes to be found in the British Isles, with magnificent mountains, moorland, lochs and sea.
 One local feature: The Quiraing is one of the most exciting natural rock formations anywhere in Scotland.
 The coast with its many miles of beautiful cliffs, stacks, sea caves, natural arches, waterfalls and fabulous marine and bird life, provides the visitor with wonderful and varied walking and exploring opportunities.

 Click below for a map of the location and more about the attractions of this part of the Isle of Skye.